stepzen-dev/snippets/rest/tls/README.md

 # TLS

-For more inforamtion on using TLS in your REST apis and other services [see our documentation](https://www.ibm.com/docs/en/api-connect-graphql/saas?topic=directives-directive-rest#tls-string__title__1).
+For more information on using TLS in your REST apis and other services [see our documentation](https://www.ibm.com/docs/en/api-connect-graphql/saas?topic=directives-directive-rest#tls-string__title__1).

 [Environment](https://www.ibm.com/docs/en/api-connect-graphql/saas?topic=environment-tls-configuration-properties).
 Check that the revision is newer than : 2025-11-18.

 ## Using `@rest(tls:)`

-This examples demonstrates a number of StepZen capabilities:
+This examples demonstrates a number of API Connect for GraphQL capabilities:
 - Use of `@rest(tls:)`
 - stepzen service
 - Simple ecmascript capability for reshaping data.